sneakysneak/docs/pages/connector-authentication/Totango.md

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top
-*   Choose Connector Library
+*   Choose **Application Connector Library**
-*   Scroll down to **Totango**
+*   Search for the **Totango** Connector entry
 *   Click the **Setup** button

 Enter the following values:

-**Service ID**:  The Service ID that we retrieved from our account.
+**Service ID**:  The Service ID that you retrieved from your account.

-**API Key**:  The API Key that we retrieved from our profiles integrations.
+**API Key**:  The API Key that you retrieved from your profiles integrations.

 Your Totango Connector is now setup!
-You can test it by installing it in one of your Cyclr accounts and executing one of the methods to confirm it can return some data
+You can test it by installing it in one of your Cyclr accounts and executing one of the methods to confirm it can return some data.